johnmathews/johnmathews.github.io.old/content/articles/shell.md

 Now that I can measure how long it takes to start, it would be useful to know which proccesses are causing the greatest delays.
 This could be done with something like `zsh -xv` which enables verbose output and xtrace.
 This creates a tonne of output, but doesnt inlcude timestamps.
-All i really want is a summary of how much time each subproccess required to run, i.e. a profiler (an order blind profiler to be exact).
+All I really want is a summary of how much time each subproccess required to run, i.e. an order blind profiler.

 Add `zmodload zsh/zprof` at the start of `.zshrc` and `zprof` at the very end.
 Now when I start `zsh` I see the following: